Four New Years' Resolutions You Should Never Make

 Overly Vague Resolutions

 Often, a resolution originates as a simple idea.
-You want to improve X. And that’s not a bad idea.
-X could use some improving.
+You want to improve...something.
+And that’s not a bad idea.
+This particular something could really use some improving!

 Resolutions that Defy Reality